How Maritime Law Combats Crime, Ensures Security at Sea

 Maritime law, also known as admiralty law, encompasses various legal principles and regulations that govern diverse aspects of marine operations, including shipping, fishing, offshore oil and gas activities, and environmental protection.
 It has developed over time to address the distinctive challenges of the maritime industry, such as the inherent dangers of operating at sea and the necessity to balance commercial interests with environmental considerations.

 At its core, maritime law promotes safe, secure, and sustainable practices.
 It achieves this by regulating various aspects of operations, such as ship design and construction, crew licensing, the carriage of goods and passengers, and the handling of hazardous materials.
-Maritime law also defines guidelines and standards for insurance, salvage, and dispute resolution.
+In addition to these operational aspects, maritime law delineates guidelines and standards for pivotal areas such as insurance, salvage operations, and the resolution of disputes.
+Recognising that safety in the maritime industry is a collective responsibility, these legal frameworks set forth by maritime law underscore the need for shared commitment and adherence to established standards.

 There are different laws in various nations, and the Jones Act is one such policy in the United States.
 Because it is a federal law, the Jones Act is important because it mandates that goods transported by water between two US sites be carried on vessels constructed, owned, and operated by US citizens or permanent residents.
 This law, also known as the Merchant Marine Act, has been in effect since 1920 and serves to bolster the US marine industry while ensuring national security by maintaining a robust domestic maritime presence.